You mean those plastic things NES

 continue to fall and the data they hold rises while optical discs are slowing down a bit, there's a real chance that solid state distribution media could become economical again, and rather soon.
 In addition to the physical advantages mentioned above, they make Digital Piracy

 significantly more complicated since you need both a compatible blank cartridge to write on, as well as the hardware to actually do the writing.
-There are rumors that cartridges are actively considered as a distribution medium for the new generation of consoles, whenever it finally arrives.
+Time will tell if solid-state media will make a comeback to console gaming.